+We are a uniform school.
 Sage Collegiate's culture, practices, and policies are all driven by academic excellence for all and our mission to educate all students for academic success, college readiness and a life of opportunity.

-A clear, specific, appropriate student dress code, which we call student professional dress attire, is a critical component of the culture at Sage Collegiate.
+A clear, specific, appropriate student dress code, which we call student uniform attire, is a critical component of the culture at Sage Collegiate.
 It ensures more time on task and focus on instructional content because teachers and staff do not need to spend time addressing student attire.
 All students, regardless of family income, home language, or other demographics share one college-bound identity through our common uniform.
-Teachers and staff also adhere to a strict professional attire to model professional dress and lead by example.